 A brain aneurysm is a bulge that forms in the blood vessel of your brain that could lead to severe health issues and possibly death.
-The diagnosis of this aneurysms is a critically important clinical task.
+The diagnosis of these aneurysms is a critically important clinical task.

-Now, a team of researchers at Stanford University has developed an artificial intelligence (AI) tool that can help detect brain aneurysms.
+A team of researchers at Stanford University has developed an artificial intelligence (AI) tool that can help detect brain aneurysms.
 The tool highlights areas of a brain scan that are likely to contain an aneurysm.

 “There’s been a lot of concern about how machine learning will actually work within the medical field,” said Allison Park, a Stanford graduate student in statistics and co-lead author of the paper.
 “This research is an example of how humans stay involved in the diagnostic process, aided by an artificial intelligence tool.”

-While the success of HeadXNet in these experiments is promising, researchers expertise in machine learning, radiology, and neurosurgery advises that further investigation is needed to evaluate the generalizability of the AI tool before it can be released in real-time clinical deployment.
+While the success of HeadXNet in these experiments is promising, researchers’ expertise in machine learning, radiology, and neurosurgery advises that further investigation is needed to evaluate the generalizability of the AI tool before it can be released in real-time clinical deployment.